CartoonishVillain/Incapacitated/README.md

 * FoodReviveList - string, a list of items ids of items that, when consumed, will revive the player (ex: minecraft:enchanted_golden_apple)

+* FoodAdrenalineList - string, a list of item ids of items that, when consumed, will revive the player, but not heal them (no resetting down timers or counts)

 * FoodHealList - string, a list of items ids of items that, when consumed, will reset the amount of times a player can go down before instant death (ex: minecraft:golden_apple)

 * DownTicks - whole number, how many ticks (20 per second if not lagging) can a player persist incapacitated before dying?